The SpongeBob SquarePants Movie: Plot

+The duo are placed under a heat lamp by the Cyclops, learning that they have arrived in Shell City, which turns out to actually be a gift shop selling dried sea creatures.
+Proud that they reached their destination, they shed tears just before drying up, which short-circuit the lamp and activate the emergency sprinklers, reviving the two alongside the dried sea creatures.
+While the sea creatures attack the Cyclops, SpongeBob and Patrick take the crown to the beach, where David Hasselhoff offers them a ride home.
+Dennis catches up and fights them on Hasselhoff's back, ultimately falling back into the sea as Hasselhoff passes under a catamaran.

-Back at the Krusty Krab 2, Neptune arrives to execute Krabs, but SpongeBob and Patrick return with the crown just in time.
-Plankton drops a mind-control bucket on Neptune and surrounds SpongeBob, Patrick and Mindy with his army of slaves.
-SpongeBob, embracing the fact that he's accomplished so much despite being a kid, uses the power of rock and roll to play the song "Goofy Goober Rock", freeing Neptune and the citizens of Bikini Bottom from all of Plankton's buckets with his magic guitar.
-Plankton is arrested by the police, and King Neptune rewards SpongeBob for his bravery by unfreezing Krabs.
-A jubilant Krabs gives SpongeBob the job as manager of the Krusty Krab 2.
+Neptune arrives to execute Krabs, but SpongeBob and Patrick return with the crown just in time.
+Plankton drops a mind-control helmet on Neptune and surrounds SpongeBob, Patrick and Mindy with his army of slaves, but SpongeBob, embracing the fact that he's accomplished so much despite being a kid, uses the power of rock and roll to free Neptune and the citizens of Bikini Bottom from Plankton's control.
+As Plankton is arrested by the police, Neptune unfreezes Krabs, who then appoints SpongeBob as the manager of the Krusty Krab 2.